tkem/mopidy-mobile/README.rst

 Mopidy Mobile
 ========================================================================

-Mopidy Mobile aims to be a simple, easy to use remote that lets you fully control a Mopidy_ music server from your mobile device.
+Mopidy Mobile is a simple, easy to use remote that lets you fully control a Mopidy_ music server from your mobile device.
 It is available as a `Web client extension
 <http://mopidy.readthedocs.org/en/latest/ext/web/>`_ and a `hybrid app
 <http://en.wikipedia.org/wiki/HTML5_in_mobile_devices#Hybrid_Mobile_Apps>`_
-for Android version 4.4 and higher.
+for Android version 4.4 and later.
 Users of older Android versions may still access the Web extension using Google's `Chrome browser
 <https://play.google.com/store/apps/details?id=com.android.chrome>`_.
-On Apple devices, the Web client should work with iOS 7 or higher.
+On Apple devices, the Web client should work when running iOS 7 or later.

 In a nutshell, Mopidy Mobile lets you

-- Browse and search your entire Mopidy music library.
+- browse and search your entire Mopidy music library.
-- Search within selected directories only.
+- search within selected directories only.
-- Edit the tracks in the current tracklist.
+- edit the tracks in the current tracklist.
-- Create and edit playlists (requires Mopidy server v1.x).
+- create and edit playlists (requires Mopidy server v1.x).
-- Download cover art from selected online resources.
+- retrieve cover art from selected online resources.

-Mopidy Mobile's user interface comes with both light and dark themes to match your mood, and so far has been translated to English, German, Spanish and Catalan.
-Last but not least, it also features a beloved 80's arcade game character icon to represent Mopidy's consume mode.
+Additionally, the Android app allows you to

+- control playback from your device's lock screen.
+- change volume using your device's hardware buttons.
+- switch between multiple Mopidy servers on your network.

 Installation